Digital-Grinnell/network-file-finder/README.md

 python3 network-file-finder.py --help --worksheet <worksheet URL> --tree-path <network tree path>
 ```

-Note: Do NOT add a slash to the end of the `--tree-path`.
+Note: Do NOT add a slash to the end of the `--tree-path`!

+### -s or --show-matches

+Specifying this optional argument sets `show = True` causing the script to open/create a `match-list.csv` output file which will include a shorthand summary of each filename match outcome.

+### -c or --column

+Specifying this optional argument sets `column` equal to the specified value causing the script to read target filenames from the corresponding column of the Google Sheet.  `column` defaults to `G` (typically the `OBJ` column) if not specifed.
+If specified, `-c` or `--column` must be a single uppercase letter A through Z.

 ## Complete Sample